andresmg07/real-time-sign-language-translator/README.md

 Additionally, image collections corresponding to the letters "J" and "Z" will be completely discarded, as their representation requires a series of specific movements that cannot be captured in static images.
 Similarly, images representing deletion and space operations will be removed, as they are not relevant to the proposed recognizer.
 These measures are aimed at minimizing confusion and maximizing the accuracy of sign identification within the _ASL_.

 ### Architecture

+The proposed architecture begins by gathering data from two sources: a pre-existing ASL alphabet dataset (training stage) and a live video feed (predicting stage).
+Selected images from the dataset and frames from the video are processed by a **Preprocessing Module**, which identifies hand knuckles and joint points using MediaPipe.

+These key points are flattened into feature vectors, which then enter the **Classifier Trainer**, where a Support Vector Regression (SVR) model is trained to recognize ASL letters.
+Once trained, this **Classifier** predicts the alphabet letters from live video feed gestures in real time.

+The system includes two outputs: a **Prediction Accuracy Validator** to assess model accuracy during training and a **Live Prediction Viewer** to display real-time predictions.
+Training and recognition paths are marked in blue and red, respectively.
+The result is an efficient, interactive ASL translation tool.

 ![System architecture blocks diagram](assets/architecture.jpg)